 - Deliver: Having a process to continue the relationship.

-Sales Process Step 1: Connect
+Step #1: Connect

 Connecting is all about getting the right people who either don’t know you at all or know you a little bit to speak with you (or a rep).

 There are two ways to do this — prospect cold leads (outbound and/or inbound).

 Our specialty is helping people warm up cold leads via email, but we also publish a ton of long-form content, resources, and have some decent-sized inbound-esque plans for the future.

 Try not to judge a company by its logo : )

 Too many people are either one or the other.
 But the growth that can be achieved through a combined strategy is mind-boggling.

 So, if you’re all inbound and haven’t considered outbound — it could be why you want to read this post.

 That said, we are going to be concentrating on outbound sales.

 Connecting starts with you, not picking up the phone.
 We’re not firmly in the “cold calling isn’t dead” side of that battle, but you have to define it right for it to work.

 Inbound usually attracts via resources, blogs, etc. Then, reps look at personas to make sure they are a good fit.
 Outbound starts with the ideal buyer in mind before your leads even know you’re coming.